rancher/k3k/docs/virtualclusterpolicy.md

 ## Further Reading

-* For a complete reference of all `VirtualClusterPolicy` spec fields, see the [API Reference for VirtualClusterPolicy](./link-to-your-auto-generated-spec.md).
+* For a complete reference of all `VirtualClusterPolicy` spec fields, see the [API Reference for VirtualClusterPolicy](./crds/crd-docs.md#virtualclusterpolicy).
-* For more complex scenarios and advanced use cases, refer to the [Advanced Usage](./advanced-usage.md) guide.
 * To understand how VCPs fit into the overall K3k system, see the [Architecture](./architecture.md) document.